 Eloisa joined the board in 2012, and reelected to her second term in 2014.
 She is a writer and an editorial and documentary photographer.

 Jim was elected to the board in 2014, after becoming head of the education committee.
 He is also the acting webmaster.
 He has used film but now usually chooses digital methods.

 Gena joined the board in 2015.
 Her love of photography started with documenting her personal travels and outdoor adventures; her portrait work is strongly influenced by landscape.

 Rebecca was elected to the board in 2013, and headed theexhibition committee until Carolyn Knorr took up those duties.

 The standing committees of PhotoMidwest are the means by which we can make our mission into real tangible actions...

 Position Open, Director

 The communications committee is responsible for the organization marketing and communication efforts, including the weekly newsletter, website, and other announcements.
-Committee members include Bob Beaverson (Facebook editor), Gena Larson (Instagram and Twitter) and the newsletter editor.
+Committee members include (Facebook editor open, we have one potential editor but could use two), Gena Larson (Instagram and Twitter) and Gil Helland (newsletter editor).

 Photographic education is a wide ranging responsibility, from intro classes for novices to advanced technique and expression classes and workshops encouraging participants to explore their artistic side.
 PhotoMidwest offers classes, workshops and lectures throughout the year, including our biennial PhotoMidwest Festival.
-Members include Robin Downs, Sean Lamb, John Lorimer, Bill Nelson, Herb Nelson, Dick Wieboldt, and Nick Wilkes.
+Members include Katie Marchant, Robin Downs, Sean Lamb, John Lorimer, Bill Nelson, Herb Nelson, Dick Wieboldt and Jim Thornbery.